-OW Ori is a well-known M0.5e classical T Tauri star located inside the Orion Nebula Cluster (Hillenbrand 1997), with mass $M=0.48\,\mathrm{M}\odot$ and radius $\mathrm{R}\star=1.77\,\mathrm{R}\odot$ (Getman et al. 2005b).
+OW Ori is a well-known M0.5e classical T Tauri star located inside the Orion Nebula Cluster (Hillenbrand 1997), with mass $M=0.48\,M\odot$ and radius $R\star=1.77\,R\odot$ (Getman et al. 2005b).
 Infrared excesses $\Delta(I-K)=1.41$ (Hillenbrand et al. 1998) and $\Delta(H-K)=0.13$ (Getman et al. 2008) were derived.
 Both are indicative of an accretion disk.
-The extinction towards OW Ori is $A\mathrm{V}=0.25\,\mathrm{mag}$ (Aarnio et al. 2010).
-It was derived (Aarnio et al. 2010) a dust destruction radius in the accretion disk $R\mathrm{dust}=10~\mathrm{R}\odot$, close to the co-rotation radius ($R\mathrm{cor}=8.6~\mathrm{R}\odot$) (Getman et al. 2008).
+The extinction towards OW Ori is $A{\rm V}=0.25$ mag (Aarnio et al. 2010).
+The dust destruction radius of the accretion disk was derived to be (Aarnio et al. 2010) $R{\rm dust}=10\,R\odot$, close to the co-rotation radius ($R{\rm cor}=8.6\,R\odot$) (Getman et al. 2008).
 These results indicate the presence of an inner disk.
-The rotational period of the star is $P=4.21~\mathrm{days}$ (Rhode et al. 2001).
+The rotational period of the star is P=4.21 days (Rhode et al. 2001).

 The X-ray characteristics of both flares were studied previously (Favata et al. 2005; Getman et al. 2008).
-We focus our attention on the oscillation patterns in the X-ray light curve revealed by the Chandra X-ray Observatory (CXO) during the stellar flares.
+We focus our attention on the oscillation patterns in the X-ray light curve revealed by the Chandra X-ray Observatory during the stellar flares.
 Data reduction was performed within the COUP.
 Details can be found in Getman et al. (2005b).
-The Chandra dither has negligible effect on the sources analysed in this work.
-During the analysis performed for López-Santiago et al. (2016), we found the ~ 700 s pattern due to Chandras dither in some stars of the COUP close to a gap between chips.
-However, this is not the case for COUP 43 or COUP 1608 (Getman et al. 2005b), whose large off-axis angle makes the counts distribution large compared to the area of the dead columns.
+The Chandra dither has a negligible effect on the sources analyzed in this work.
+During the analysis performed for López-Santiago et al. (2016), we found the \sim 700 s pattern due to Chandra's dither in some stars of the COUP close to a gap between chips.
+However, this is not the case for COUP 43 or COUP 1608 (Getman et al. 2005b), whose large off-axis angle makes the count distribution large compared to the area of the dead columns.

 Spectral analysis for the flare of V772 Ori was carried out independently in two works (Favata et al. 2005; Getman et al. 2008), using different methods.
 Favata et al. (2005) performed a time-resolved spectral analysis by extracting X-ray spectra in time intervals selected through a maximum likelihood algorithm, with the pre-imposed condition of having enough photon statistics for spectral analysis.
-Spectral fits of the resulting X-ray spectra were then done using the XSPEC package assuming the

-MEKAL spectral emissivity model for coronal equilibrium plasma.
+Spectral fits of the resulting X-ray spectra were then done using the XSPEC package assuming the MEKAL spectral emissivity model for coronal equilibrium plasma.
 The obtained plasma characteristics in each time interval are mean values of the actual plasma parameters during that time period.
 The spectral range analyzed in this work was 0.5-7 keV.
-A single thermal component was assumed, with the global abundance fixed to $0.3~Z{\odot}$ (Favata et al. 2005).
+A single thermal component was assumed, with the global abundance fixed to 0.3 Z{\odot} (Favata et al. 2005).
 The absorbing column density was left free to vary.
-With these constraints, a temperature of 58 MK was found for the flaring plasma, corresponding to a peak temperature $T{peak} = 142$ MK (Favata et al. 2005; Reale et al. 2007).
-The peak emission measure is $EM{peak} \approx 10^{54}$ cm-3 and the absorption column density is $\log N_H[\text{cm}^{-2}] \approx 21$.
+With these constraints, a temperature of 58 MK was found for the flaring plasma, corresponding to a peak temperature $T{\rm peak} = 142$ MK (Favata et al. 2005; Reale et al. 2007).
+The peak emission measure is EM{peak} $\approx 10^{54}$ cm-3 and the absorption column density is $\log N{\rm H} [{\rm cm}^{-2}] \approx 21$.